orjangj/cookbook/security/secure_boot.md

 The Chain-of-Trust can only be trusted if it originates from an immutable Root-of-Trust, which typically includes:

-- A primary bootloader implementing secure boot
+- A primary bootloader (bootROM) implementing secure boot
 - Hardware cryptographic engine
 - A place to immutably store trusted keys or certificates
 - True random number generators (TRNG)?